eliandoran/fix-keeweb-kdbx/README.md

 This is a tool to "repair" the .kdbx created by KeeWeb so that it can be opened in KeePassXC.

+## :warning: Disclaimer

+> This tool is operating on your sensitive data such (e.g. your passwords).
+The author assumes no liability for any data loss that might result from using this script.
+Make sure to personally review the contents of the scripts you are running, to ensure that none of your data is at risk.

+To view the source code of this script, go to the following URL: https://github.com/eliandoran/fix-keeweb-kdbx/blob/master/recover.sh

+If you have any question or concerns regarding the implementation of the script, feel free to [open an issue](#reporting-issues).

 ## Prerequisites

 The "KeepassXC CLI" is required for parsing the .xml file of the "bad" database and creating a fresh .kdbx file.
 Without it, the tool will not work.
 If you are using Linux, it should already be available via your KeePassXC installation.